Q: How do I get started with the TomTom Developer Portal?

 A: Tiles are constantly being updated with minor corrections submitted by TomTom users via the MapShare system.
 The map data used by the APIs is entirely updated approximately once per quarter.

-Q: How do I ask a question, report a bug, or request a change to a Map Toolkit API?
+Q: How do I ask a question, report a bug, or request a change to an API?

 A: Go to the forum.
 Look at the other posts to see if your question has already been asked, you may find the answer there already!
 If not, feel free to make a post.
 Note that all posts will be reviewed by a moderator before being displayed.

 Q: What areas of the world are covered by TomTom APIs?